Kootenay Lake ferry

 The Kootenay Lake ferry is a ferry across Kootenay Lake in southeastern British Columbia, which operates between Balfour, on the west side of the lake, and Kootenay Bay, on the east side.
 The MV Osprey 2000 and the MV Balfour are the two vessels used.

-The route is the longest free scenic ferry carrying vehicles in the world.
+The route is the world's longest free scenic ferry which carries vehicles.
 The elimination of fares on the Tancook Island ferry in June 2021, made it the longest free passenger ferry route.

 Sternwheeler era

 A number of companies operated ferries on the lake from the 1890s.
 When the Canadian Pacific Railway completed a rail link between Procter and Kootenay Landing in 1930, sternwheeler service on the southern arm of the lake ended.
 In 1931, the BC government chartered the SS Nasookin for the Main Lake crossing between Fraser's Landing and Gray Creek.
 The government acquired the vessel in 1933, modifying the upper decks for the route.